 - I have a Duke license, but I can only access trial versions

 - I have a paid retail account, and I want to cancel it and switch to a Duke license

 - How to sign into Creative Cloud if you already have a Duke account

 - Error - Another user is currently logged in

-Select the option to sign in with an Enterprise ID whenever there is a prompt to log in.
-Enter duke.edu, then press enter.
+When prompted to log in.
+Enter your Duke firstname.lastname@example.org as the email address, then press enter.
 This will redirect you to the Duke netID sign in for authentication.